NexPlayer/Android-SDK/advanced.md

 ### NexPictureTimingInfo Class Reference

-This class allows NexPlayer™ to handle SEI picture timing information in H.264 content.
+This class allows NexPlayer to handle SEI picture timing information in H.264 content.

 In summary, this class passes timing information about each video frame in H.264 content if the content provides SEI picture timing information.
-NexPlayer™ passes an instance of this class through the onPictureTimingInfo listener.
+NexPlayer passes an instance of this class through the onPictureTimingInfo listener.

 In most cases, this information will include `mFullTimestampFlag`, `mSeconds`, `mMinutes`, and `mHours`.
 But also note that `mSeconds`, `mMinutes`, and `mHours` are valid **only** if `mFullTimestampFlag` is `1`.